Nobita006/ERIC_Robotics_PSIPL-ML/readme.md

 #### **Objective**

 The objective was to develop a machine learning model to classify images of industrial equipment into two categories: **'defective'** and **'non-defective'**.
 This involved:
-1. Preparing a dataset with labeled images.
-2. Training a classification model.
-3. Evaluating the model using metrics such as **accuracy**, **precision**, and **recall**.
-4. Summarizing the methodology and insights.

 ---

 #### **Methodology**